Digital Rights Management: A guide for users

 Digital rights management (DRM)

-Digital Rights Management (DRM) is a systematic approach to copyright protection for digital media.
-The purpose of DRM is to prevent unauthorized redistribution of digital media and restrict the ways consumers can copy content they've purchased.
+Digital Rights Management (DRM) is a systematic approach to content protection and copyright protection for digital media.
+The purpose of DRM is to prevent unauthorized redistribution of digital media and restrict the ways consumers can copy content they’ve purchased, thereby protecting the interests of digital content creators.
 DRM products were developed in response to the rapid increase in online piracy of commercially marketed material, which proliferated through the widespread use of peer-to-peer file exchange programs.

 Typically DRM is implemented by embedding code that prevents copying, specifies a time period in which the content can be accessed or limits the number of devices the media can be installed on.
 Despite its widespread use, the practice of using DRM in media has been controversial due to its impact on user rights, fair use, and innovation.